radfordben/radfordben.github.io/_notes/Public/Hello World.md

 **[Words](/words)** will vary along a gradient of 'completeness' - less structured musings of various lengths on one end and more refined essays on the other.&#x20;

 **[Ideas](/ideas)** could be one sentence, a pitch, or a prototype.
 Some ideas should [convert to words](https://www.paulgraham.com/words.html).
 Others should manifest in a venture.
 Many should die.
-All should be capture in some way.&#x20;
+All should be captured in some way.&#x20;

 **[Curations](/curations)** are living lists of embodied quality within a given domain.
 Their purpose is threefold: to collect them for my own reference, to share with others interested, and as a hat tip to the creators.&#x20;